top of page

 A future beyond conventional plastics, powered by plants and innovation.

-A fully circular, low-impact cycle.
+A circular, low-impact life cycle.

-Here at Storx™, we believe in sustainability, innovation and doing our part for the environment, however big or small.
+At Storx™, we believe in sustainability, innovation and doing our part for the environment, however big or small.
 We're committed to using plant-based materials to reimagine everyday products- making them durable, purpose-built, and designed with an obvious end-of-life, for the environment, not landfill.

 OUR STORY

 We - Jack, Kate, and Rhys, grew up on the East Coast of New Zealand, spanning Hawke’s Bay to Tolaga Bay.
 Surrounded and deeply connected to agriculture and horticulture, our journey began with our first attempt at growing hemp, and tapping into the rapidly expanding seed and oil industry.
-Nature however, had other plans—like the birds and the bees, and all that was left was a paddock of stalks.
+Nature however, had other plans- like the birds and the bees, and all that was left was a paddock of stalks.
 Instead of seeing this as a setback, we saw it as an opportunity.

 Driven by curiosity and trusting kiwi ingenuity, we explored new possibilities for hemp.
 From what was left of the crop, we created something remarkable- and Storx™ was born.